saniko/Universal-React/README.md

 # Universal app - Why?

-1. SEO
+1. SEO - allows search engines to crawl your pages
 2. Performance (initial load time)
 3. Cross device support
 4. Same code base (sharing of logic)
 5. Catching current trends ;)
 6. Non js users (?)

-In general, benefits for engineering, reusability, performance and SEO
+In general, benefits for engineering, reusability, performance and SEO<br>
+If you call ReactDOM.render() on a node that already has this server-rendered markup, React will preserve it and only attach event handlers, allowing you to have a very performant first-load experience.<br>

 # Universal app - How?